anindya-saha/ray-summit-2025/developer.md

 ### PyTorch with CUDA Support

-The project is configured to use PyTorch with CUDA 12.8 support:
+The project is configured to use `PyTorch 2.8.0` with `CUDA 12.8` support:

 ```toml
 [tool.uv.sources]